jeremyf/dotzshrc/README.md

 I have added two aliases: `e` and `edaemon`

+### About Ivy/Swiper/Counsel

+I find myself using:

+* Swiper as my search in buffer; on OS X, I mapped <kbd>Cmd</kbd>+<kbd>s</kbd> to the command.
+* `iedit-mode` and related `counsel-edit-mode` to multi-edit; in particular `counsel-edit-mode` from a search (via `ag`).

+Those two behaviors are part of my workflow, and any changes should be included.

+### About Selectrum/Consult

+I'm exploring Selectrum as it's a more narrow focus/cleaner API to the Emacs methods.
+Which, based on history, leads me to believe that this solution will have a better chance of ongoing maintenance.

 ## About Org

 I make extensive use of Emacs [Orgmode](https://orgmode.org/) and [Org-Roam](https://orgroam.com/).
 See [README-ORG](README-ORG.org).